 “Yet God prolongs the life of the mighty by his power; they rise up when they despair of life.
 He gives them security, and they are supported, and his eyes are upon their ways.”

-Even though Job knows, and has shown consistently his faith in the Lord God, his belief in life after death and bodily resurrection.
+Job has shown consistently his faith in the Lord God.
+He has shown his strong belief in life after death and bodily resurrection.

 And yet – He is bitter and has a complaint with God.

 We can be like Job.
 Holding fast to God’s faithfulness but also holding onto our complaint.

 In a few chapters we will reach the end of Job, where the Lord God Almighty sets the record straight.